brianshih1/mini-container/mdbook/src/limit_syscalls.md

 - SCMP_ACT_TRACE: notify the tracer
 - SCMP_ACT_LOG: logged
 - SCMP_ACT_ALLOW: allowed
-- SCMP_ACT_NOTIFY: monitoring process will be notified
+- SCMP_ACT_NOTIFY: notify the monitoring process

 In short, Seccomp allows us to set rules that determine what happens when certain system calls are invoked.
 Seccomp is a powerful tool.
 But knowing which system calls to filter out is the tricky part.
 In this blog, I will focus only on the mechanism of filtering system calls and not discuss which system calls are dangerous.
 For an explanation of that, I suggest [Lizzie’s blog](https://blog.lizzie.io/linux-containers-in-500-loc.html#org8504d16) or [Docker’s documentation](https://github.com/docker/docs/blob/1253f14f6dd83df2cf9965182de118e5886c1b9e/content/engine/security/seccomp.md).